th7mo/th7mo.com/src/content/garden/helix.md

 ---
 title: "Helix"
-description: "A post-modern text editor"
+description: "A post-modern modal text editor"
 ---

 Helix is a text editor run in the terminal.